edmomot/edmomot.github.io/_posts/2023-11-12-How-I-sealed-a-sawstop-contractor-saw-for-dust-collection.md

 ---
 published: true
 ---
-# How I sealed a sawstop contractor saw for dust collection

 # Inspiration

 Almost immediately after making a few cuts with my new saw, I started to think about how to minimize the mess.
 I found this website that claims effective dust collection can be done by sealing the saw to direct airflow through the blade guard instead of every exposed opening.